-It is very common for a dog to be nervous.
-Most common things to be nervous of are:
+It is very common for a dog to be nervous, but why are dogs scared of Vacuum cleaners?
+Some of the most common things that dogs are nervous of are:

 - Social shyness: fear of new or unfamiliar people.
 Sometimes this can be very specific, like a fear of men with a beard, or children, or other dogs.